How to Grow and Care for Celosia Flowers

 Read more

-Use clean, sharp scissors or garden shears to cut the stems at the desired length, just above a leaf node or lateral bud to encourage further blooming.
+In the early morning, you should use clean, sharp scissors or garden shears to harvest.
+When cutting the stems, aim just above a leaf node or lateral bud.

 Read more